wp-plugins/the-bucketlister/readme.txt

 = 0.1.5 =
 * Added support for years in the past for things that you've already done prior to this year

+= 0.1.6 =
+* Better error checking for the DateTime class (now deactivates itself if not found)